Scientific pluralism: History

 Since the development of logical positivism by the Vienna Circle in the 1920s and 1930s, theories of unified science have posited that all scientific investigation shares a common framework.
 In the strongest versions of these theories, all of the special sciences should be reducible to physics.
 Therefore all science could in theory follow one shared methodology and be described in a shared jargon, even if in current practice this is not the case due to limitations in the development of human knowledge and technology.
-Although the specific theories of the Vienna Circle are no longer commonly held, there are a variety of unities proposed by more recent philosophers.
+The specific theories of the Vienna Circle are no longer commonly held, but there are a variety of unities proposed by more recent philosophers.

 Although earlier pluralistic conceptions of science persisted during the rise of positivism, modern conceptions of scientific pluralism began to emerge in the 1970s.
 In a 1978 address to the Philosophy of Science Association, Stanford University professor Patrick Suppes argued against what he called "reduction of language, reduction of subject matter, and reduction of method" in science.
 He positioned his talk as a response to ideas in the first volume of the International Encyclopedia of Unified Science, which was published in 1938.
 He argued that since that time the subjects of scientific disciplines had become more differentiated, with greater divergences in language and methodology, showing no move toward the unities posited by the encyclopedia's Vienna Circle authors.
 Other members of what came to be called the "Stanford School" supporting scientific pluralism were Nancy Cartwright, John Dupré, Peter Galison, and Ian Hacking.
 In the 2000s, a "Minnesota School" emerged following a 2002 workshop at the University of Minnesota's Center for the Philosophy of Science, including Stephen Kellert, Helen Longino, and C. Kenneth Waters.
 These authors criticized some arguments from earlier pluralists, while also arguing that pluralism should be accepted as a standard approach to science.
 These newer pluralists also sought to address areas outside those traditionally disputed with unity of science proponents, including metascientific and metaphilosophical concerns.

+By the 2010s, support of scientific pluralism had become a more common position among philosophers of science than support of the unity of science.